 Now, let us highlight the topic that identifies the main challenges that any business faces when KM comes into action.

 Your data is essential to your organization, and it needs an ample amount of security to ensure confidentiality.
 It helps your customers build their trust in your brand and stay loyal to you.
-If any company leaks data on purpose or by mistake, it doesn’t matter how large your company is; the brand value will dropdown.
+If any company leaks data on purpose or by mistake, it doesn’t matter how large your firm is; the brand value will drop down.

-By using KM processes and tools that have higher levels of security and permissions, you will ensure that your data is safe and secure.
-It helps you create a higher brand value, keep your data safe, and ensure that customers stay loyal to your company.
+By using KM procedures and tools that have higher levels of security and permissions, you will ensure that your data is safe and secure.
+It helps you create a higher brand value, keep your data safe, and ensure that customers stay loyal to your business.

 Improving Organizational Culture

 Office politics is a common thing that hinders growth and productivity in many corporations.
 It results in the hoarding of information and a break in the flow of knowledge sharing too.
-Managers often face this type of resistance in their teams or the organization when setting up better KM processes.
+Managers often face this type of resistance in their teams or resources of the organization when setting up better KM operations.

-To prevent this from happening, managers need to develop a culture of learning, growth, sharing and changing to better the company.
+To prevent this from happening, managers want to develop a culture of learning, growth, sharing and changing to better the organization.
 A team that can adapt change quickly will find that they can rapidly adapt to new activities and the latest tools.